triton-lang/triton/docs/programming-guide/chapter-2/related-work.rst

 Related Work
 ==============

 At first sight, Triton may seem like just yet another DSL for DNNs.
-The purpose of this section is to contextualize Triton and highlights its differences with the two leading approaches in this domain: polyhedral compilation and scheduling languages.
+The purpose of this section is to contextualize Triton and highlight its differences with the two leading approaches in this domain: polyhedral compilation and scheduling languages.

 -----------------------
 Polyhedral Compilation